NonoHM/nonohm.github.io/_posts/2024-01-26-THM-Security-Engineer-Intro.md

 ### Tabletop Exercises

 Certain scenarios are identified, exercised.
-In them, security team members must explain their respective role, like an employee getting hacked, and the security engineer is sometimes required to conduct these exercises.
+In these, security team members must explain their respective role, like an employee getting hacked, and the security engineer is sometimes required to conduct these exercises.

 ### Disaster Recovery and Crisis Management

 A robust security posture requires organizations to plan for untoward incidents, disasters, or crises.
-In any such scenario, the top priority of the executive management is to maintain business continuity.
+In any such scenario, the top priority for executive management is to maintain business continuity.
 A security engineer might be involved in disaster recovery, business continuity, and crisis management planning as part of the different compliance frameworks and the organization's internal policies.

 ### Questions